Dechrissen/website/blog-posts/great-tech-cleanup-2026.md

 I have used [KeePass XC](https://keepassxc.org/) as my password manager for a few years now (after moving away from LastPass after realizing that security breaches are possible, and even though in theory my credentials should be encrypted, I didn't want to put all my trust in one company).
 I fully recommend KeePass XC, btw — it's great software.

 In the old setup though, my password database was only _really_ accessible from my home file server (i.e., only while I was at home).
 I was able to access it on my mobile device while out of the house, but not in a frictionless and reliable way.
 I won't go into unnecessary detail though.
 The point is, I wanted to make sure that this issue did not persist in the new setup.
 I did my best to balance simplicity, security, and user experience when designing the new flow, and tbh I'm quite happy with the current iteration of my password setup.
 It's not completely finished, and still needs some polishing, but I plan to write a tutorial so people can replicate my system if they so desire.
-For my own sake but also the sake of potential readers of the future tutorial, I really tried to make sure the system is **simple** while still being **secure** and maintaining extendability to several devices (if desired).
+For my own sake but also the sake of potential readers of the future tutorial, I really tried to make sure the system wass **simple** while still being **secure** and maintaining extendability to several devices (if desired).

 Here's a small teaser for the password setup: it utilizes [YubiKeys](https://www.yubico.com/) as one of its security layers, and I _really_ like them.
 If you're not familiar, they are dedicated [hardware security modules (HSMs)](https://en.wikipedia.org/wiki/Hardware_security_module) or security keys used for authentication.
 They have many uses, and acting as a layer of authentication for password database access is one.

-## What do I even do?
+# What do I even do?

 When you're assessing the way you use technology and attempting to overhaul your setup and/or system, it's important to consider what technology should be doing for you.
 What do you, personally, need it for?
 This brings me to an important question to address in this blog post: What do I use computers for?